Reliant Stadium: History

 In 2017, NRG Stadium selected Hellas Construction to install its Matrix Turf with Helix Technology at the stadium.
 The three year contract calls for a new turf field each year.

 After hosting Super Bowl LI, further upgrades were made to keep NRG Stadium competitive with other new NFL venues.
 The stadium's first major renovation in 15 years modernized the office and team facilities.

-On April 19, 2023, Harris County Judge Lina Hidalgo renamed NRG Stadium to NRG Stadium (Taylor's Version) to celebrate Taylor Swift's much anticipated Eras Tour.
+On April 19, 2023, Harris County Judge Lina Hidalgo renamed NRG Stadium to NRG Stadium (Taylor's Version) to celebrate Taylor Swift's Eras Tour dates at NRG Stadium from April 21–23.

-On December 25, 2024, the first ever halftime show for the NFL's Christmas Gameday is set to be headlined by Beyoncé at NRG Stadium.
+On December 25, 2024, the first ever halftime show for the NFL's Christmas Gameday was headlined by Houston native Beyoncé at NRG Stadium.

+The stadium's commercial signage began to be removed in April 2026 as part of the 'neutralization' process for the stadium to host the 2026 FIFA World Cup, where it will be known as Houston Stadium.
+In connection with this, NRG announced on April 15, 2026 the restoration of the former Reliant Stadium and Reliant Park names after the tournament's end as a result of team and company polling supporting a return to the stadium's original monicker.
+New Reliant-specific signage is scheduled to be installed and in place by the first Texans game of the 2026 preseason.